The History-Politics Podcast: Putting the Past to Work

 Latest Episodes

-Religion, Suffrage, and the Complexities of Elizabeth Cady Stanton
+Religion, Suffrage, and Elizabeth Cady Stanton

 Host David Myers welcomes historian Ellen DuBois to discuss her recently published book about the life, legacy, and contradictions of Elizabeth Cady Stanton.
 Ellen emphasizes Stanton’s central role in launching the women’s suffrage movement alo...